nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 ---
 The Naive Bayesian Classifier Algorithm is a family of probabalistic supervised machine learning algorithms that assumes each feature is independent of other features inside a feature vector.

-### MLE Naive Bayes
+### Multinomial Naive Bayes

-One implementation of Naive Bayes uses maximum likelihood estimation (MLE).
+Perhaps the most common implementation of Naive Bayes is Multinomial Naive Bayes.
+Multi

+uses maximum likelihood estimation (MLE).
 MLE Naive Bayes is useful for classifying vector rows with ordinal data as features.
 To compute the probability of a test vector with features $x_1 ... x_d$ belonging to classification $y$, MLE Naive Bayes uses the equation:
 \\[ P(y,x_1 ... x_d) = P(y) \prod^{d}_{i=1} P_j (x_i|y) \\]
 where $P(y)$ and each $P_j$ are computed using a train dataset.
 More specifically, MLE Naive Bayes: